 Section 2: Citation reference availability:

-Citation references relevant to a patent document can be suggested or decided to be included by people including Applicants, Examiners, and interested third parties.
-A citation reference may occur in a patent description, a search report or other location associated with a patent document.
+A citation reference may occur in a patent description, a search or examination report or other location associated with a patent document and can be provided by people including applicants, examiners, and interested third parties.

 Does your IPO publish citation references associated with your IPO's patent documents?